Kidney Disease

 Featured in South Jersey Magazine: Expert Care with a Personal Touch.
 View Now >>

-One in nine Americans has chronic kidney disease.
-Early diagnosis and treatment of kidney disease can delay its progression and significantly improve patient outcomes and quality of life.
-Diabetes is the most common cause of chronic kidney disease in the United States, followed by hypertension.
-Optimal management of both of these diseases can limit kidney damage.
-An individual with kidney disease and/or diabetes should have a blood pressure of less than 130/80 mmHg.
-There are many other causes of kidney disease, including lupus, glomerulonephritis and polycystic kidney disease.
+There are many other causes of kidney disease, including IgA nephropathy, lupus, various glomerulonephritis, and polycystic kidney disease.
 A simple blood test and urinalysis is all that is needed to screen for the presence of abnormal kidney function.
 A formula using the results of the blood test (to calculate estimated GFR) is used to stage the severity of kidney disease and establish a treatment plan.
+Kidneys can be imaged using ultrasound, CT scan, MRI or nuclear scan to look for structural abnormalities.
+Kidney disease specific genetic testing is available to help with diagnosis.
 A kidney biopsy may be necessary to determine the exact cause of an individual’s kidney disease.
-There are many treatments available if glomerulonephritis or vasculitis is detected on kidney biopsy.

 Stage Description GFR (ml/min)